Julian Castro joins McDonald's strikers in North Carolina

 Nearly all the 2020 Democratic presidential candidates have expressed support for the idea that the federal minimum wage should be more than doubled, to $15 an hour, and several were joining actions around the country Thursday.

-The McDonald's annual shareholder meeting is also Thursday in Dallas.
-Striking cooks and cashiers planned to travel to the shareholder meeting, where they'll attend a video town hall hosted by Sen. Bernie Sanders, another Democratic presidential candidate.
+The McDonald's annual shareholder meeting was also Thursday in Dallas.
+Striking cooks and cashiers were traveling to the shareholder meeting and attending a video town hall hosted by U.S. Sen. Bernie Sanders, another Democratic presidential candidate.

-Castro, the former secretary of Housing and Urban Development and current San Antonio mayor, marched with roughly 200 activists, minimum wage workers and union representatives from a park in Durham to a nearby McDonalds.
+Castro, the former secretary of Housing and Urban Development and former San Antonio mayor, marched with roughly 200 activists, minimum wage workers and union representatives from a park in Durham to a nearby McDonald's.
 He joined them in chants of, "Put some respect in my check," and "What do we want?
 15!
 When do we want it?
 Now!"

 "What's happened in this country over the last 40 years is we've expected less and less from people and from corporations at the very top, and we've expected more and more from the middle class and the working poor," Castro said during the rally.

-He added that his campaign workers won't patronize McDonalds until worker's demands for higher wages, a union and sexual harassment protections are met.
+He added that his campaign staff won't patronize McDonald's until workers' demands for higher wages, a union and sexual harassment protections are met.
 His speech drew applause from the crowd and cheers of "you've got my vote!"

+During Sanders' video town hall, the Vermont senator said that if he is elected president, working people around the country will make a $15 minimum wage.

+"If elected president, trust me, every worker in this country will make at least $15 an hour, and people will have the right to join unions.
+We'll make it easier for workers to join unions, not harder," he said.

 "I had to get more hours to help her," Cook said.

-Note: An earlier version of this report incorrectly stated that Castro is the current mayor of San Antonio.
-He is a former mayor.